anelendata/handoff/docs/outputs.md

 ## Environment files

-The last example also creates a file `.env/config/tap-config.json`:
+The last example also creates a file `<workspace_dir>/config/tap-config.json`:
 ```
-.env
+workspace
 └── config
     └── tap-config.json
 ```

-This is extracted from params.json then written out during the run.
+This is extracted from the project config then written out during the run.

-The `.env` directory is reserved for a run time file generation.
 The files can be fetched from a remote folder.
 This will be explained later.

 Next: [Remote config & files](remote_config)